 “Manners for persons with developmental disabilities are not routinely acquired;they have to be explicitly taught.
 Mind your manners is an excellent step in that direction!” – Steven Reiss, PhD

 Mind Your Manners illustrates classic right vs. wrong ways to interact with others.
+Teach proper social skills, how to interact appropriately with others, and that good manners are based on concern and thoughtfulness toward others.

 Help students gain important self-confidence by teaching proper everyday social behavior.